Table of Contents

 a.
 Home Treatment

 As well as taking prescription medication, there are some other remedies that you can do at home to improve your condition.
 Drinking plenty of liquids can help prevent fever and dehydration and can help ‘flush out’ the bacteria.
 Getting plenty of rest can also aid recovery.
 Using a heating pad or placing a hot water bottle on any sensitive area may also help to relieve pain.
-If you require pain killers, speak to your doctor about a suitable option as some medications may raise the risk of kidney problems.
+Speak to your doctor about a suitable option as some medications may raise the risk of kidney problems.
+If you want to save money on your blood pressure prescription, visit our online Canadian pharmacy.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis or treatment.